inventit/inventit.github.io/references/moat-c-api-document.md

 </tbody>
 </table>

-<h4>Moat Opaque Types</h4>
+#### Moat Opaque Types

-<h5>MoatNotifyResultProc</h5>
+##### MoatNotifyResultProc

-<p>This is an opaque type representing a callback function to be invoked when <code>moat_send_notification</code> is finished.
-Your MOAT C apps must implement the following function so that the runtime is able to call your MOAT C app function.</p>
+This is an opaque type representing a callback function to be invoked when `moat_send_notification` is finished.
+Your MOAT C apps must implement the following function so that the runtime is able to call your MOAT C app function.

 <table class="table table-hover table-bordered">
 <thead>
   <tr>